sisrfeng/coc-wiki/F.A.Q.md

 By default, coc doesn't show diagnostics in UI when you're in insert mode, add `"diagnostic.refreshOnInsertMode": true` to settings file to enable refresh on insert mode.

+## Sign of diagnostics not shown.

+If there are other signs that have higher offset, sign of coc.nvim can't be shown, you can change offset of coc.nvim's signs by add `"diagnostic.signOffset": 9999999` to your coc-settings.json to make it higher priority, the default value is 1000.

 ## Not working after upgrade node.

 Run command `:CocRebuild` to rebuild coc extensions, some of them could be using C++ addons, which requires rebuild after upgrade.